jEsuSdA/the-perfect-desktop/README.md

 *Unzip 7z files and copy folder to /usr/share/themes or ~/.themes/*

+##### Papirus theme for aMule
+Copy the zip file to '/usr/share/amule/skins/' and select the theme in aMule settings.

+##### Papirus theme for gFTP
+Download and extract the 7zip file.
+Then exec install.sh

+##### Papirus theme for Zim
+Download and extract the 7zip file.
+Then exec install.sh

 ### Papirus

 [Papirus Icon theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme/) is a complete awesome Icon Theme.